edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 Let's see how these points add up with an example.

-We will look at Shapley values for one of the datasets included in the SHAP library - the [adult census database](https://archive.ics.uci.edu/ml/datasets/adult), where 12 demographic features are used to predict whether an individual's income is >50K$.
-Following the [example](https://slundberg.github.io/shap/notebooks/Census%20income%20classification%20with%20scikit-learn.html) of the SHAP library developers, we will use a KNN model to make this prediction and the KernelExplainer to provide Shapley values - comparing them to those generated with the Exact Shapley values method.
+We will look at Shapley values for one of the datasets included in the SHAP library - the [adult census database](https://archive.ics.uci.edu/ml/datasets/adult), with 12 demographic features that are used to predict whether an individual's income is >50K$.
+Following the [example of this SHAP library notebook](https://slundberg.github.io/shap/notebooks/Census%20income%20classification%20with%20scikit-learn.html), we will use a KNN model to make this prediction and the KernelExplainer to provide Shapley values - comparing them to those generated with the Exact Shapley values method.
 For clarity and reduced computation runtime, we'll include only 5 of the 12 features in our model (Age, Education-Num, Marital Status, Occupation, and Sex).

 ```python
 X,y = shap.datasets.adult()